-Should the Governor and Council not authorize this request, there may not be adequate support services for families of individuals with severe and persistent mental illness, or for parents and families of children with Serious Emotional Disturbances who are trying to navigate the mental health system.
-Additionally, families, peers, and mental health professionals may not have opportunities to participate in training; support group leadership; and advocacy networks that assist them to help prevent suicide, or to help individuals affected by suicide.
+Should the Governor and Council not authorize this request, individuals with severe and persistent mental illness, their families, and parents and families of children with serious emotional disturbances may not have access to services that assist them to navigate the mental health system.
+In addition, families and professionals may not have access to training, or to support group leadership and advocacy networks that provide assistance to prevent suicide.
+This could result in an increase in the rate of suicides statewide.